gustavoper/docs-composer-pt-br/03-cli.md

 ### COMPOSER_VENDOR_DIR

-By setting this var you can make composer install the dependencies into a directory other than `vendor`.
+Definindo essa variável você pode fazer com que o composer instale as dependências dentro de um diretório diferente do padrão (`vendor`).

 ### COMPOSER_BIN_DIR

-By setting this option you can change the `bin` ([Vendor Binaries](articles/vendor-binaries.md)) directory to something other than `vendor/bin`.
+Definindo essa opção, você pode alterar o diretório `bin` ([Vendor Binaries](articles/vendor-binaries.md)) para algo diferente de `vendor/bin`.

 ### http_proxy or HTTP_PROXY

-If you are using composer from behind an HTTP proxy, you can use the standard `http_proxy` or `HTTP_PROXY` env vars.
-Simply set it to the URL of your proxy.
+Se você utiliza o composer por um proxy HTTP, você pode utilizar a variável `http_proxy` ou a varíavel de ambiemnte `HTTP_PROXY`.
+Simplesmente defina-a para a URL do seu proxy.
-Many operating systems already set this variable for you.
+Diversos sistemas operacionais já definem esta variável para você.

-Using `http_proxy` (lowercased) or even defining both might be preferable since some tools like git or curl will only use the lower-cased `http_proxy` version.
+Usando `http_proxy` (em minusculas) ou mesmo or even defining both might be preferable since some tools like git or curl will only use the lower-cased `http_proxy` version.
 Alternatively you can also define the git proxy using `git config --global http.proxy <proxy url>`.

 ### no_proxy

-If you are behind a proxy and would like to disable it for certain domains, you can use the `no_proxy` env var.
+Se você está em um proxy e deseja desabilitá-lo para domínios If you are behind a proxy and would like to disable it for certain domains, you can use the `no_proxy` env var.
 Simply set it to a comma separated list of domains the proxy should *not* be used for.